saramcel/Group5_Final_Project/README.md

 - [x] Additionally, the model obviously addresses

 # Database
-Team members present a provisional database that stands in for the final database and accomplishes the following:
-- [x] Sample data that mimics the expected final database structure or schema
-- [x] Draft machine learning module is connected to the provisional database

 Team members present a fully integrated database.
 - [x] Database stores static data for use during the project
 - [x] Database interfaces with the project in some format (e.g., scraping updates the database, or database connects to the model)